Captain Strategy Advisory GCC Strategy · Architecture · Leadership · Mandate

 • Measurement approach that tracks behaviour change, not just training hours

-The CCMM is CaptainStrategy's structured view of how GCCs progress from basic execution centers to strategic, value-creating hubs.
-It examines mandate, capability mix, leadership depth, and global stakeholder trust in one integrated picture.
+The CCMM™ is CaptainStrategy’s structured view of how GCCs progress from basic execution centers to strategic, value-creating hubs.

 • Locates your GCC on a clear maturity curve across capability, leadership, and stakeholder confidence